chrisvel/wreeto_official/README.md

 #### Search
 ![Screenshot Running Command](/public/screenshots/scr_9.png?raw=true)

-## License
+## 7. License

 AGPLv3 License for the community version

-## Professional edition
+## 8. Professional edition

 There is a professional version and there is a pricing plan for this edition.
-Please check https://wreeto.com
+Please check https://wreeto.com for more details (currently updating).